Breast Augmentation: How Is It Performed?

-The procedure is performed in our private Charlotte NC plastic surgery suite.
-We use twilight anesthesia, during which patients are asleep; they don’t feel or remember anything, but they are breathing on their own.
-We also use local anesthesia, so that when patients wake up, they have very little discomfort.
+The procedure is performed in our private Charlotte NC plastic surgery suite which is conveniently located in Charlotte.
+We use a combination of general and local anesthesia, so that when patients wake up, they have very little discomfort.
 As the local anesthesia wears off, most breast implants surgery patients whose implants are placed under the muscle, will experience a sensation similar to that of a pulled muscle.
-This makes sense because the muscle has been partially cut to place the implant in the proper position.
-The muscle then stretches over the implant and this produces the same feeling as having a pulled muscle.
+This makes sense because the muscle has been partially cut and stretched to place the implant in the proper position.
 This sensation passes at about the same rate as a pulled muscle heals: in about seven to 10 days.
 For patients who are great candidates for above the muscle breast augmentation, they tend to have less soreness after surgery and experience stretching of the skin and overlying breast tissues only.